nanlovescan/nansheng.github.io/_pages/about.md

 I am broadly interested in improving the performance and reliability of storage/file systems, operating systems, distributed systems, and database systems.
 Especially, my recent studies focus on designing an index structure and building a system based on Persistent Memory (PM).
-Currently, I am studying the design issues of index structures, running on far memory architectures (e.g., an RDMA-enabled memory server or Gen-Z fabric-attached memory).
+Currently, I am studying the design issues of persistent datastore running on far memory architectures.

 # News
 * [RECIPE](https://sekwonlee.github.io/publications/nvmw20_recipe) and [SplitFS](https://sekwonlee.github.io/publications/nvmw20_splitfs) will be presented at the 11th Annual Non-Volatile Memories Workshop (<b>NVMW 2020</b>).